anurag-inias/anurag-inias.github.io/content/Data Structures/d-way-heap/index.md

 ## Introduction

 First some basics.
-A heap is a complete binary tree, where each node satisfies a ___heap property___:
+A heap is a complete binary tree, where each node satisfies the ___heap property___:
 - In a _max-heap_, heap property says that {{< katex >}} parent ≥ child {{< /katex >}}.
 - In a _min-heap_, heap property says that {{< katex >}} parent ≤ child {{< /katex >}}.